Migrants clash with Greek police at border after Turkey opens floodgates

 It was the second straight day of clashes at the border crossing by the northeastern Greek town of Kastanies in which police drove back approaching migrants with volleys of tear gas.

+Video footage provided by a Greek government source and seen by Reuters showed riot police being pelted with teargas north of a border fence running through fields in the area, in what appeared to be from Turkish territory.

-Greece had placed its borders on maximum-security footing earlier on Sunday after hundreds of other migrants used porous crossing points to enter the country.
+Greece placed its borders on maximum-security footing earlier on Sunday after hundreds of other migrants used porous crossing points to enter the country.

 Along the northeastern mainland border, some migrants waded across a shallow section of the Evro River to the Greek side.
 Witnesses said there were groups of up to 30, including an Afghan mother with a five-day-old infant, by the side of a road after having forded the river.